armaniv/ansible-nomad/examples/README_VAGRANT.md

  * 10.1.42.70 nomad1.local nomad1
  * 10.1.42.71 nomad2.local nomad2
  * 10.1.42.72 nomad3.local nomad3
-3. cd `$PATH_TO_ROLES/brianshumate.conusul/examples`
+3. cd `/PATH_TO/ansible-nomad/examples/`
 4. `vagrant up`

-By default, this project will install Debian 8 based cluster nodes.
+By default, this project will install Ubuntu 16.04 based cluster nodes.
 If you prefer, it can also install CentOS 7 based nodes by changing the command in step 4 to the following: